- Fee to access spa

-My only minor complaint about the hotel is the elevator system.
+The hotel's elevator system is the one area that draws consistent complaints.
 The guest elevator bank is located off of the 23rd-floor sky lobby, so guests must take two elevators to reach their rooms (one up to the lobby, and then a different one back down again.)
 But the configuration does keep guests more secure, and the sky lobby is stunning, with stunning views, so it's almost worth the hassle.

 In the massive City Center complex, on the southern end of the Las Vegas Strip.